teruteku/teruteku-site/content/docs/pdf_deskew_tool/overview.md

 - **Blank Space Removal**
   Cuts out excess margins for a compact and clean PDF.

 This app is perfect for students, professionals, and anyone looking to refine their scanned documents.
-Download "[App Name]" today and transform your scans into beautifully organized PDFs!